pemadolker/CSF0101_CAP2_pygame/TEST_README.md

 Run the game.
 Jump on platforms to increase the score.
 Expected Result
-The score displayed on the screen should increase as the player successfully lands on platforms.
+As soon as the player touches down on a platform successfully, the score that appears on the screen should rise.

 ##5.
-Game Over State##
+Game Over State
 Description
-Ensure that the game transitions to the Game Over state when the player falls off the platforms.
+Make sure that when the player falls off the platforms, the game changes to the "Game Over" state.

 Test Steps
 Run the game.
 Allow the player character to fall off the platforms.
 Expected Result
-The game should enter the Game Over state, displaying the appropriate message and allowing the player to restart.
+After the game reaches the "Game Over" state, the player should be able to restart and see the relevant message.

-#Resources Used for Testing#
+#Resources Used for Testing
-The following resources were used during the development and testing of Doodle Jumper:
+Doodle Jumper was developed and tested using the following resources:

-Pygame Library: Pygame is a set of Python modules designed for writing video games.
-It was used to handle graphics, input, and other game-related functionalities.
+The Pygame Library is a collection of Python modules made specifically for creating video games.
+It was in charge of input, graphics, and other gaming-related functions.

 Images for Game Elements: Images of the player character, platforms, backgrounds, and restart button were used to enhance the visual aspects of the game.